NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/fssh.md

 The central concept that governs surface hopping methods is that the nuclei evolve on a single adiabatic potential energy surface at any given moment.
 At each timestep, a hopping probability is evaluated.
-If the hopping probability is larger than a threshold, population is transfered between the two different electronic states and the adiabatic propagation happens on the second electronic state.
+If the hopping probability is larger than a uniform random number between 0 and 1, the active state is switched and the adiabatic propagation continues on the new electronic state.
 When this algorithm is applied to an ensemble of trajectories, the discrete adiabatic state populations approximate the quantum mechanical populations for each state.